goncaloroque30/GRAPE-Docs/docs/InputData.md

 #### Procedural

 The vertical profile of the operation is obtained by applying the Doc29 performance model to the sequence of steps defined in the selected profile.
-Additionally to the profile definition itself, the atmospheric conditions, operation weight and in the case of departure operations the amount of thrust reduction influence the vertical profile of the operation.
+Additionally to the profile definition itself, the atmospheric conditions, operation weight and in the case of departure operations the amount of thrust percentage influence the vertical profile of the operation.
+The thrust percentage is applied to the portion of the flight with thrust set at maximum takeoff.
+After the cutback, if the thrust percentage set is not 100%, a constant percentage of 90% is used.

 ### 4D Tracks